Course type: A Level • Awarding/exam body: AQA

 Assessment is 100% examination-based, with twelve standard experiments being assessed and awarded independently.

-It is strongly recommended to study Physics with A level Mathematics as this is essential for most physical science or engineering based degree courses.
-A level Physics is a very good indicator of a student’s academic ability and is therefore highly regarded by most universities, including law and accountancy.
-In particular, Physics is essential for those wishing to study a Science, Engineering, Mathematics, Architecture or Medicine at degree level.
+A level Physics is a very good indicator of a student’s academic ability and, therefore, highly regarded by most universities for courses including Law and Accountancy.
+In particular, Physics is essential for those wishing to study a Science, Engineering, Mathematics, Architecture or Medicine degree.

-In 2017 students visited the Large Hadron Collider, near Geneva, Switzerland.
-Not only is this the International number one laboratory for Physics but it is also where the Internet was born.
+In 2020 we are planning a subsidised student trip to visit the Large Hadron Collider, near Geneva, Switzerland.
+Not only is this the International number one laboratory for Physics, but also the birthplace of the internet.